 Questions to think about:

-What skills and knowledge do customer service representatives need to provide high-quality customer service?
+What skills and knowledge do customer support representatives need to provide high-quality customer service?

-Have employees been trained on company policies, procedures, and customer service best practices?
+Have employees been trained on company policies, procedures, and customer support best practices?

 How do you evaluate the effectiveness of current training programs?